Skip to main content

 Notion

-Internal wikis, CRM pages, deal memos.
-The brain reads page content and tracks updates.
+Internal wikis, CRM pages, deal memos. cf0 reads page content and tracks updates.

 Granola